andreif/andreif.github.io/_posts/2024-03/2024-03-12-aws-sns-to-sqs-subscription.md

 ---
 title: Subscribing SQS Queue to SNS Topic cross-account
 category: AWS
-tags: cdk python cross-account sns sqs
+tags: aws-cdk python cross-account sns sqs
 ---

 Example stack for subscribing to topics from various accounts from a single consumer account: